abhishekpanda626/LMS/README.md

 `$npm -v`
 ### install laravel
 You can folllow steps to install and setup laravel from  [here](https://laravel.com/docs/4.2#:~:text=Via%20Download,all%20of%20the%20framework's%20dependencies.)
+## Modify .env file
+> modify database name with your username and password
 ## run
 ### run reactjs
 `$npm start`